file3/tm_book/README.md

 *Or if intended to run in console*

-$ php index.php
+$ php www/book/index.php

 *Setting up scheduler: copy the content of file crontab to user's crontab*

 ## Test

-$ vendor/bin/phpunit tests/GetDataTest
+$ vendor/bin/phpunit www/book/tests/GetDataTest

 ## Demo

 http://webmail.humankraft.hu/~fattila/transfermate/book/

 ## TODO and future consideration

+While the item 3. says: "Result design requirements: rows should slide from left to right one after another..." but the "Example result" shows that grid items are aligned to left.
+I followed the "Example result", using slide from right to left.

 Add more error handling